message/iata/NL.md

 - merchant seamen;
 - military personnel;
 - students with a proof of admission to a course of study;
-- partners with a completed "Declaration of relationship for COVID-19 entry ban exemption" form, a return onward ticket and proof that they have been in a relationship for at least 3 months with a resident of the Netherlands who is a national of an EEA Member State or Switzerland.
+- partners with a completed 'Declaration of relationship for COVID-19 entry ban exemption' form, a return onward ticket and proof that they have been in a relationship for at least 3 months with a resident of the Netherlands who is a national of an EEA Member State or Switzerland.
 As well as accompanying children of the partner who are younger than 18 years.
 More details can be found at <a href="https://tinyurl.com/25s9p98h">https://tinyurl.com/25s9p98h</a>
 - passengers with a COVID-19 vaccination certificate showing that:
 - they were vaccinated with Janssen at least 28 days before arrival and the certificate was issued on or after 14 August 2021; or
 - they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.